skaslamali/MOON-ROVER-/README.md

- its also contains the "ULTRA SONIC RADAR" which is written by - Dejan Nedelkovski to make radar graphics, user required a software called "PROCESSING". code for this graphics is written by - Dejan Nedelkovski & Jaycar Electronics
- # all the codes are later MODIFIED BY - Aslam
- to make the radar system wireless and also send the HC-SR04 and DHTt11 data to BLYNK application. using blynk app user can also controll wheels so besically this code is for a moon rover demo project.
+ its also contains the "ULTRA SONIC RADAR" which is written by - Dejan Nedelkovski to make radar graphics, user required a software called "PROCESSING". code for this graphics is written by - Dejan Nedelkovski & Jaycar Electronics all the codes are later MODIFIED BY - Sk Aslam Ali to make the radar system wireless and also send the HC-SR04 and DHTt11 data to BLYNK application. using blynk app user can also controll wheels so besically this code is for a moon rover demo project.